How To Protect Yourself When Starting Your Own Business

-In this article we’ll have a look at a few of the simplest ways to protect yourself and your new business.
+In this article we’ll have a look at a few of the simplest ways to protect yourself and your new business with lawyer when negotiating important things such as a new business lease.
 However, it’s important to realise that the tips listed below are to be used for general guidance only – you should always speak to a decent commercial lawyer before making major business decisions that could have long term consequences.

 With this in mind, here’s a few ways that you can look after yourself when you start a business:

 - Make Sure You Have A Partnership Agreement